annalyellis/recipes_statistical_analysis/README.md

 I will use R^2 as a metric to evaluate my model.
 R^2 is effective in this case because it helps measure how well my model explains variation in the response variable (the time it takes to prepare a recipe).

 ## Baseline Model
 This model uses an sklearn pipeline to predict cooking times for recipes based on two quantitative features, the number of steps and calorie content.
 The pipeline first applies a log transformation to all columns (both features and the target variable) to handle skewness in the data.
 It then fits a Linear Regression model to predict the transformed cooking time.
 The dataset is split into training and testing sets, with the model trained on the training data and evaluated using the R² score.
 Finally, the model's performance is assessed on the test set, providing the test R² score.
-The test R² score is 0.1903, which is quite low.
+The test R² score is 0.2129, which is quite low.
 Because of this low R², the baseline model is not particularly strong.

 ## Final Model
 ### Features
-**Average Words Per Step:**

-**"Easy" Tags:**
+**Average Words Per Step:** This feature was engineered using an Ski-kit learn FunctionTransformer to find the mean amount of words per step in a recipe.
+The average words per step could suggest the preparation time of a recipe, as more things to do per step could signifiy a more complicated, and thus more time consuming, recipe.

+**"Easy" Tags:** This feature was engineered using an Ski-kit learn FunctionTransformer to find recipe tags that include "easy".
+Recipes that are tagged as "easy" likely take less time to prepare.

 **Description Length:**

-Number of Steps: This feature remains from the previous model, as the number of steps in pretty indicative of how long a recipe will take.
+Number of Steps: This feature remains from the previous model, as the number of steps is quite indicative of how long a recipe will take to prepare.

-Calories (PDV): This feature remains from the previous model, as a recipe that has more calories will often result in more food, which might take longer to make.
+Calories (PDV): This feature remains from the previous model, as a recipe that has more calories will often result in more food, which might take longer to prepare.

-### Hist Gradient Boosting Regressor
+### HistGradientBoostingRegressor
+The HistGradientBoostingRegressor algorithm uses the gradient of the loss function to guide the training process, iteratively building decision trees that minimize the prediction errors.
+It is histogram-based, meaning the algorithm groups the feature values into bins reducing the computational complexity.

 ### Best Performing Hyperparameters
  - **model learning rate:** 0.1